mudpi/installer/README.md

 #### Something not right with Auto AP?
 First check the logs `/etc/mudpi/logs/auto_hotspot.log` and look at scan results `/etc/mudpi/tmp/nearbynetworklist.txt`.
 #### Access Point activated after reboot even with saved Wifi configs
 Sometimes when the pi first boots it may try to run programs too soon.
 The Auto AP Mode might not have been able to determine a wifi connection yet so it defaulted to AP Mode.
 It will reconnect shortly on the next scan and turn off the AP.
+The default scan interval is 5 minutes.
 #### Do I neeed Assistant Installed?
 If you are using this installer and already established a Wifi connection then *probably not*.
 It is mainly to help me build multiple units at scale internally.
 #### Problems on Debian 9 (Stretch)?